jdiedrichsen/suit/README.md

 - use a collection of functional atlases based on task-based data and task-free connectivity to define regions of interest.
 - improve normalization of the deep cerebellar nuclei using an ROI-driven normalization.

 For more information on SUIT, please visit http://diedrichsenlab.org/imaging/suit.htm.
+Some functionality of the SUIT toolbox is also covered under the current Python release at https://github.com/DiedrichsenLab/SUITPy.
+For a collection of cerebellar atlases and contrast maps, see https://github.com/DiedrichsenLab/cerebellar_atlases.

 ## Licence and Acknowledgements